 Ciena (CIEN) Received its Third Buy in a Row

-After Rosenblatt Securities and Cowen & Co. gave Ciena (NYSE: CIEN) a Buy rating last month, the company received another Buy, this time from Barclays.
-Analyst Tim Long maintained a Buy rating on Ciena yesterday and set a price target of $48.00.
-The company’s shares closed last Monday at $40.83.
+After Rosenblatt Securities and Cowen & Co. gave Ciena (NYSE: CIEN) a Buy rating last month, the company received another Buy, this time from Nomura.
+Analyst Jeff Kvaal maintained a Buy rating on Ciena today and set a price target of $46.00.
+The company’s shares closed last Friday at $39.34.

-According to TipRanks.com, Long is a 5-star analyst with an average return of 15.5% and a 59.8% success rate.
-Long covers the Consumer Goods sector, focusing on stocks such as Hewlett Packard Enterprise, Keysight Technologies, and Motorola Solutions.
+According to TipRanks.com, Kvaal is a 4-star analyst with an average return of 5.9% and a 54.0% success rate.
+Kvaal covers the Consumer Goods sector, focusing on stocks such as Hewlett Packard Enterprise, CommScope Holding, and Dell Technologies.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Ciena with a $50.63 average price target, implying a 30.7% upside from current levels.
+Currently, the analyst consensus on Ciena is a Strong Buy with an average price target of $50.13, a 27.4% upside from current levels.
 In a report issued on March 16, Citigroup also maintained a Buy rating on the stock with a $45.00 price target.

 See today’s analyst top recommended stocks >>